gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 ---
-title: "Content, Creativity, and the Modern Internet"
+title: "Content, Creativity, and Monetisation in the Modern Internet"
 date: 2018-12-22
+lastmod: 2018-12-22
-draft: true
+draft: false

 tags:
 - technology